Page 2

 Fertilizer

 Roots of plants growing in the garden can explore quite a distance from the stem for the nutrients they need.
 In a pot, however, roots are restricted to what’s available in the potting soil.
-Therefore, we need to regularly provide small amounts of nutrients as growth warrants.
+Therefore, we need to provide small amounts of nutrients as growth warrants.
 Most plants thrive when quite potbound as long as they have the nutrients they need.

 When my plants continue producing a few peppers during winter months, I give them diluted concentrations of fertilizer, maybe 1/4 or 1/2 strength every 4-6 weeks.
 Less fertilizer is better than too much.
 So, if you’re in doubt, don’t fertilize.
 Use formulations with relatively small numbers, such as 5-10-10 or 14-14-14.
 Like tomatoes, peppers need calcium to prevent blossom end rot.